KingJA/LoadSir/README.md

 The are two ways to set config.
 Add your custom pages and set the default page.

 * ###### Global Config
-Set config with singleton pattern, you can do it in your Application, so that you could get this unique LoadSir everywhere.
+Set config with singleton pattern, you can do it in your Application.
+No matter where you do this job,you could get the unique LoadSir everywhere.

 ```java
 public class App extends Application {